rbonghi/isaac_ros_tutorial/01-argus_camera/README.md

 Example to setup a Dockerfile with all Isaac ROS packages to run an Isaac ROS argus camera

+This demo start your MIPI camera and rectify the image, the output is in `/image_raw`

 # Build

 ```